liavcarasso/osh-privacy/README.md

 **Effective date:** 2026-05-22
 **Last updated:** 2026-05-22

-This Privacy Policy explains how Lumen ("we", "our", or "us") collects, uses, stores, and protects your personal information when you use the Lumen mobile application (the "App").
+This Privacy Policy explains how Osh ("we", "our", or "us") collects, uses, stores, and protects your personal information when you use the Osh mobile application (the "App").
 By using the App, you agree to the practices described in this policy.

 ---

 ## 1. Who We Are

-Lumen is a personal shift-tracking application that helps workers log their hours, calculate their earnings, and share leaderboard-style progress with friends and colleagues.
+Osh is a personal shift-tracking application that helps workers log their hours, calculate their earnings, and share leaderboard-style progress with friends and colleagues.
 The App is operated as an independent product.

 For privacy inquiries, contact us at: **contact@carasso.vip**